Return of Title IV Funds

 Calculation of Title IV Assistance Earned by the Student

-The percentage of Title IV assistance earned is equal to the percentage of the payment period completed (total number of calendar days divided by the number of days attended) as of the withdrawal date.
+For students for whom a Return to Title IV Funds calculation is required, the percentage of Title IV assistance earned is equal to the percentage of the payment period completed (total number of calendar days divided by the number of days attended) as of the withdrawal date.

 If the withdrawal date occurs after the 60 percent point, then the percentage of Title IV assistance earned is 100 percent.